cocos/cocos-docs/en/getting-started/helloworld/index.md

 It's time to create and open the **Hello World** project.

+Before we starts, please make sure you have read the [Install and Launch](../install/index.md), installed the Cocos Dashboard, and the newest Cocos Creator editor.

 ## Creating a new project

 In the **Project** tab of Cocos Dashboard, click the **New** button in the bottom right corner to enter the **New Project** page.
 Select the **empty** project template, set the project name and project path